kpath1999/bus-rtos/README.md

 This is where my code will be for the CS 8903 Special Problems class with Professor Ashutosh Dhekne.
 We're using an Actinius Icarus board for determining Georgia Tech bus behavior across different times of the day.
 The firmware is created using Zephyr RTOS 2.7.x.
 Done right, it would integrate multiple sensors (accelerometer, GPS) with real-time clock and LTE connectivity to collect, format, and transmit the bus data.

-We call this project StingSense - the
+We call this project _StingSense_ - the 'Sting' comes from the Georgia Tech Stinger buses, and 'Sense' comes from the inertial sensing part of our set-up.

 ## Features